| Last updated | 2 weeks ago |

 Some of the randomized items:

-An additional set of "floating" items is also included
+An additional set of "floating" or "optional" items:

-• Expedition unlocks, if randomized, prevent access to an expedition until found.
-If not randomized, all expeditions are traversable immediately upon start (this will perhaps change in the future)
+- Expedition unlocks, if randomized, prevent access to an expedition until found.
+If not randomized, all expeditions are unlocked immediately upon start (this will perhaps change in the future)

-• If randomized, a free checkpoint can be found for every enabled expedition.
-If obtained, you can activate the checkpoint at any terminal while in the level, only once during the level.
+- If randomized, a free checkpoint can be found for every enabled expedition.
+Once obtained, you can activate the checkpoint at any terminal while in the level, once per attempt at the level.
+This works the same as any other checkpoint, but does not require a team scan to activate.

 Configuring your YAML